Hydrogenated carbon structures as directional sub-GeV dark matter detectors: Conclusion

-Dark matter detectors usually require good shielding against environmental radioactivity and cosmic rays, and to be fabricated with weakly radioactive materials.
+Dark matter detectors usually require good shielding against environmental radioactivity and cosmic rays, and they must be fabricated with weakly radioactive materials.
 For instance, gamma rays can interact with the carbon atoms of the substrate and generate background Compton electrons reaching the SDD, and mimicking a dark matter signal.
-Compton electrons, in fact, can have energies as large at $100 \text{ keV}$, and are therefore not stopped by the applied electric field.
+Compton electrons, in fact, can have energies as large as $100 \text{ keV}$, and are therefore not stopped by the applied electric field.
 Nonetheless, we calculated that, for the $100 \text{ cm}^2$ hydrogenated graphene target, it is sufficient to keep the gamma ray flux below a few Hz to have negligible background events in one year of exposure.
 A further background suppression technique might be based on the use of a localized magnetic field to deflect electrons.
+Environmental neutrons are also expected to be innocuous.
+For instance, the typical neutron flux at the underground Gran Sasso laboratory is $\Phi \sim 10^{-6} \text{ neutrons/cm}^2\text{/s}$~\cite{Wulandari:2003cr}.
+The neutron--proton cross section is a function of energy.
+However, even considering only its highest possible value (achieved at very low energy), this is about $\sigma_{np} \sim 20 \text{ barns}$~\cite{Babenko:2007ss}.
+A simple calculation shows that the corresponding rate of background events due to environmental neutrons is always completely negligible, except for the largest CNT array considered here, of area $1 \text{ m}^2$.
+In that case, the background rate is expected to be $\mathcal{O}(10) \text{ events/year}$.
+Nonetheless, even in this instance, the neutron flux can easily be reduced by several orders of magnitude with proper shielding, as shown, for example, in~\cite{Stewart:2006cr}.
+Moreover, signal and background can be discriminated thanks to directionality.

 This work suggests a number of further theoretical and experimental investigations.
-A more accurate theoretical characterization of the materials will come, together with the study of different dark matter--proton couplings, to present a comprehensive picture of the possible reach of the proposed experiment.
+A more accurate theoretical characterization of the materials will come, together with a more refined evaluation of the proton ejection probability, and with the study of different dark matter--proton couplings.
+These include light mediators and spin-dependent interactions, with the latter allowed thanks to the proton net spin.
 From the experimental viewpoint, the proposed mechanism of proton ejection can be validated by mimicking the dark matter particles with epithermal neutrons, with energies in the eV range.